TomDDG/ZXPicoMD/Code/README.md

     val1=(rx&CMD_MASK_VAL1); // message 3
 ````

 When the menu is active (on core 1), I purposely close down the 2nd core to prevent any issues.
-This is because I used a shared memory are and found in some cases it could get corrupted, in particular when using the memory heavy Z80 conversion routines.
-It was cleaner to shutdown the 2nd core and reset the shared memory again after the menu was exited.
+This is because I use a shared memory area to copy data between the two cores and this coupled with some dynamic memory allocation resulted some memory corruption, in particular when using the memory heavy Z80 conversion routines.
+It was cleaner to shutdown the 2nd core and reset the shared memory again after the menu was exited and I knew the memory was only being used for data transfer.

 ````
 switch (cmd) {